 If you have a learning disability or physical disability, including Attention Deficit Disorder (ADD), he/she should schedule an appointment, send an email or call the DSO in the Student Services Department.
 The student will complete an application for services.
 The student will be required to submit documentation from a licensed medical professional verifying his/her disability with a list of recommended accommodations.
-You may contact the DSO in the Student Services Department by calling 304 434 8000 X9235 or monica.wilson@easternwv.edu.
+You may contact the DSO in the Student Services Department by either contacting Tiffany Sentman at 304/434-8000 X9256, tiffany.sentman@easternwv.edu or Monica Wilson at 304/434-8000 X9235, monica.wilson@easternwv.edu.